boronine/discipline/README.markdown

 Discipline is a Django model version control system for a future free online dictionary.
-See documentation.
+Read the [documentation](http://discipline.boronine.com/docs/index.html) or try out a live [demo](http://discipline.boronine.com/demo/).